NunoAlexandre/nunoalexandre.github.io/_posts/2017-03-17-small-is-beautiful.markdown

 He needed to write this piece of code that would fetch certain types of content from a remote server.

 When I first looked at it, it looked something as you see below.

-Things got a bit too big, making it hard to do _anything_ with it.
+Things got a bit too big, making it difficult to do _anything_ with it.

-{% highlight java %}
+{% highlight java linenos %}
 public class ImporterBasicUtils {
     private static Log LOGGER = LogFactoryUtil.getLog(ImporterBasicUtils.class);